 Email marketing in the firearms industry continues to be a viable and cost-effective way to reach current customers and build trust with those who’ve yet to buy from you.

-With more and more channels taken away from digital firearm marketers (Facebook Ads, YouTube, Google PPC, etc.) email marketing can become one of your brand’s greatest ways to generate revenue—if you understand how to do it right.
+With more and more channels being taken away from firearm marketers (Facebook/Instagram Ads, YouTube, Google PPC, etc.) email marketing is one of your brand’s greatest ways to generate revenue.

-In this post, I’ll outline the four principles of an effective email marketing framework to help you make your email marketing more effective.
+In this post, I’ll outline the four principles of an effective email marketing framework to help you make your firearms marketing more effective.

 81% of smartphone users say email is the most popular activity they use their phone for.
 (Source: Pew Research) With this statistic in mind, it’s important for marketers in the firearm industry to design and develop emails with a mobile first strategy.
-Most popular email platforms like MailChimp, iContact, and Constant Contact provide mobile-based templates built-in.
+Most popular email platforms like Klaviyo or HubSpot provide mobile-based templates built-in.
 Just make sure when testing your campaigns that you check them in a mobile browser to make sure they load fast, the type is large enough to read, and the call-to- actions look correct.

 When asked to rate the statement: “Most of the marketing emails I receive include no content or offers that are of interest to me.”
 63% agree or strongly agree.
-(Source: DMA)
+(Source: HubSpot)

 Data suggests that context is just as important as content.
 Don’t send offers for hunting products to people who are only interested in concealed carry or vice-versa if you have multiple product lines.